pouya-eghbali/posh/README.md

-# PoSh
+# PoSH

-PoSh is a modern language designed to address the complexities and limitations of traditional bash scripting for large automation tasks.
-By providing better error handling, flexibility, and portability, PoSh offers developers a powerful tool to write maintainable and robust scripts that can be compiled and shipped as a single binary.
+PoSH is a modern language designed to address the complexities and limitations of traditional bash scripting for large automation tasks.
+By providing better error handling, flexibility, and portability, PoSH offers developers a powerful tool to write maintainable and robust scripts that can be compiled and shipped as a single binary.

 > [!NOTE]
-> PoSh is in active development.
+> PoSH is in active development.
 Features and syntax are subject to change.
 Stay
 > tuned for updates!

-## Why PoSh?
+## Why PoSH?

 While bash is great for small, interactive tasks and quick commands, it often becomes unwieldy and error-prone as scripts grow in size and complexity.
-PoSh aims to fix this by:
+PoSH aims to fix this by:

 - **Reducing Errors:** Strong typing and immutability help catch issues at compile-time instead of runtime.
 - **Improving Portability:** Scripts can be compiled into standalone binaries, removing dependencies on interpreters or environment setups.
-- **Enhancing Readability:** PoSh syntax is clean, modern, and intuitive, making scripts easier to understand and maintain.
+- **Enhancing Readability:** PoSH syntax is clean, modern, and intuitive, making scripts easier to understand and maintain.
-- **Maintaining Compatibility:** PoSh integrates seamlessly with existing Unix tools and pipelines.
+- **Maintaining Compatibility:** PoSH integrates seamlessly with existing Unix tools and pipelines.

 ## Key Features